ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/block-indices.md

 (immutable record fields, immutable arrays, immutable block indices), then an `idx_imm` is created.

-### Terminology

-### Block index creation examples

-- `(.

-# Indices to records and arrays with special representations
+# Edge cases and limitations

-- Indices to flat float arrays cannot be taken.
+1. Indices to flat float arrays cannot be taken: the type parameter must be `non_float`.
+2. Indices to `[@@unboxed]` records cannot be taken.
-- An index to a float into a flattened float record has an element type `float#`.
+3. An index to a `float` into a flattened float record has an element type `float#`.
+4. Indices to some records containing both values and non-values, and occupying over 2^16 bytes, cannot be created.
+See "Representation of block indices for details".

 # Representation of block indices